 5. Don’t try to talk us out of it

 The worst feeling in the world is when someone tells me to “get over it” or “just relax.”
 These statements make me feel like I’m broken and alone, and show a blatant misunderstanding of the nature of anxiety.
 Believe me, if it was that simple, I would have done it already.
 More often than not, there is no logical reason for my anxiety, it just is.
 There’s a fine line between talking me out of it and helping me.
 “Let’s get down to the bottom of this, why are you anxious?”
 That’s what my well-intentioned husband says, trying to get me to put it into words so he can help.
 It has helped a few times, but most often my mind goes blank, my body gets tighter, and I feel even more like a freak, especially since I was trying to hide my anxiety in the first place and got called out on it.
+Always recommend counseling for depression and anxiety where people can get professional help an get to feel better.

 6. Panic attacks are real